nilsujma-dev/nilsujma-dev/README.md

 #### 🌱 Currently Coding in Python
 - **Focusing on developing solutions, predominately for my work** - in Python
-- I must admit that Coding was long time on the list of things I ever wanted to do, but usually (as always in life) many reasons why I could not continue with that.
+- **Coding was long time on the list of things I ever wanted to do**  but usually (as always in life) many reasons why I could not complete it yet.
 - **Rise of DevOps and Automation** has changed a lot, which translates into direct professional impact with my growing coding skills.
 - **First coding skills** at the age of 10 by using KC/85 computers and doing coding in simple Basic.
 After that I've learned Java as part of my professional education.
 - **Shifting into Cyber Security** at that time at the age of 20, Coding wasn't required for a long time; so I started some time back to re-introduce it to myself by getting deeper into Python.